-4. Compass
+L. Compass

-A compass is standard on the 338 Vista® models.
-See Figure E9.
-The compass can provide directional information when operating offshore, in unfamiliar waters, or in adverse weather conditions.
+A compass may be available on certain Four Winns® models.
+If equipped, the compass can provide directional information when operating offshore, in unfamiliar waters, or in adverse weather conditions.
+"Aftermarket" compasses may also be purchased should you desire to do so.